Guidelines for Authors

 Style Guide

-JITP uses a modified version of the Chicago Manual of Style 16th Edition, Author-Date style.
+JITP uses a modified version of the Chicago Manual of Style 17th Edition (authordate system).
 A quick overview of the Chicago style, with examples, can be found at http://www.chicagomanualofstyle.org/tools_citationguide.html.
-Note that this style requires page numbers to be listed following the author’s last name and the publication date in parenthetic in-text citations.
-Also note that Chicago requires bibliographic entries to include the full names of authors as they are credited in the book or article cited, not just the initials.
-Variations to this style, or style matters that Chicago 16 leaves open to editorial preference, are listed below:
+Note that Chicago requires bibliographic entries to include the full names of authors as they are credited in the book or article cited, not just the initials.
+Variations to this style, or style matters that Chicago 17 leaves open to editorial preference, are listed below:

 • Word usage adheres to Chicago 5.220.
 Use American spellings, not British.
 Toward and similar words (backward, forward, upward, downward) should appear without the final -s, which is a Britishism.

 • Lists should be unordered unless there is a compelling reason (for example, the list is a sequential series of steps in a task) to number the list.
-Items in a list should always be indicated with bullets (those bold circles that the interwebs insert when you create a <ul>), never dashes.
+Items in a list should be indicated with bullets, not dashes.

-• Headings and subheadings should be indicated using HTML tags, as follows:
+• Headings and subheadings should be indicated using header styles, as explained below.
+(In Microsoft Word, these can be found under Format > Styles.)

-• Article titles should be indicated with <h1> and should be given in upper- and lower-case letters (title caps), not all upper-case.
+• Article titles should be in the “Heading 1” format and should be given in upper- and lower-case letters (title caps), not all upper-case.

 Back to top